Drug Evaluation Committee 2009-41 Change of investigators (Part 4)

 Background

 Due to the investigator's poor health, emergency hospitalization and long-term medical treatment (hospitalization for the time being) are required.
-The site is in the process of implementing procedures for changing the principal investigator.
-The investigator is still hospitalized, but documents and other information can be confirmed.
-In addition, a substitute has been appointed by the executing medical institution, and procedures are being carried out in consideration of the safety of the subjects.
+Investigator Site is in the process of replacing the principal investigator.
+The investigator is hospitalized, but documents and other information can be confirmed.
+The Investigator Site has appointed a substitute, and the procedure is being carried out in consideration of the safety of the subject.

 Currently, the investigative protocol and other documents are promptly agreed upon, and the new investigator will nominate a collaborator before the IRB.